 The goal of this program is to train innovative scientists who are well equipped to address questions in modern molecular biology and supervise independent research projects.
 Thus, several additional experiences are incorporated into our program to enhance skills that are needed for teaching and public presentation of results, grant writing and preparation for non-academic career paths.

-- Molecular Virology and Microbiology research retreat
+- Immunology and Microbiology seminars

 - Registration for any course offered in the Graduate School